 Commerce content has been on a steady rise in recent years.
 With the death of the cookie and the inevitable decline of advertising, it’s no surprise that a more authentic way of reaching audiences should rise to the occasion.
 Commerce content is solving many problems for marketers, brands, and consumers.

-We’ll cover some of the basics and need-to-knows of commerce content here but for a more in-depth read, download Content Partnerships 101.
+We’ll cover some of the basics and need-to-knows here but for a more in-depth read, download our Content Partnerships 101 ebook.

 What is commerce content?

 In short, commerce content is the strategic partnering between brands and media to create unique shopping experiences for consumers.
 Publishers produce editorial content that upholds their established values while educating consumers about brands and products that resonate with their guiding principles.